pandora-web-server/pandora-web-server/virtual-hosts-module/README.md

 This module simplifies dealing with virtual hosts.
-It wraps any handler implementing `module_utils::RequestFilter` and its configuration, allowing to supply a different configuration for that handler for each virtual host.
+It wraps any handler implementing `module_utils::RequestFilter` and its configuration, allowing to supply a different configuration for that handler for each virtual host and subdirectories of that host.
 For example, if Static Files Module is the wrapped handler, the configuration file might look like this:

 ```yaml
 vhosts: